 High Net Worth Individuals

 There is no precise definition of a high net worth individual.
-In the UK, Her Majesty’s Revenue and Customs (HMRC) amended their definition of a High Net Worth Individual in 2016 and anyone with assets valued in excess of £10 million was categorised as such.
+In the UK, His Majesty’s Revenue and Customs (HMRC) amended their definition of a High Net Worth Individual in 2016 and anyone with assets valued in excess of £10 million was categorised as such.

 The previous threshold was £20 million.
 The UK does not have a native benchmark for determining an Ultra High Net Worth Individual.
 The generally accepted ultra high net worth definition which has been adopted is that of the US which categorises an Ultra High Net Worth individual as someone with investable assets (assets excluding their main residence and personal effects) of at least $30 million (£23.4 million).